 Deeply indeed must the spotless life, and abundant labours, and holy influence of this man of God have left their impress on the heart of Texas, when, on the first news of his death, the Legislature, in both of its branches, adjourned instantly.
 Though in the full career of a thronged and excited session, it refused to transact business in the shock of such a loss to the State, expressing in unanimous and heartfelt resolutions their sense of that loss.

-"It becomes my painful duty," said a leading statesman upon the floor of the Legislature on that occasion, "to announce to this house the sudden and unexpected intelligence of the death of one of Texas' public benefactors; the Rev. DANIEL BAKER is no more!
+"It becomes my painful duty," said a leading statesman upon the floor of the Legislature on that occasion, "to announce to this house the sudden and unexpected intelligence of the death of one of Texas' public benefactors; the Rev. Daniel Baker is no more!
 This sad intelligence burst upon us so suddenly and unexpectedly, that it has been difficult to realize the truth.
 I could not believe it until I visited the chamber where this great and good man, this venerable father in Israel, died.
 I have laid my hand on that cold and marble brow, have gazed on that face which I have so often seen lit up with animation and life, but now stamped with the cold impress of death.
 I have pressed that hand which I have so often grasped before in the warmth of friendship and affection, but now stiffened and cold.
 I know that he is dead.
 As a general thing, I am opposed to the obtrusion of our private griefs on this house to the interruption of business; but I consider the death of Dr. Baker a public calamity.
-He is justly entitled to the claim and rank of one of
+He is justly entitled to the claim and rank of one of Texas' benefactors.

-Texas' benefactors.
 His exertions and usefulness were confined to no particular locality, no limited sphere.
 Possessed of a catholic spirit, of universal love and benevolence towards his fellow-men, he was prompted thereby to extend his sphere of usefulness as wide as possible.
 There has been scarcely a State in the Union but has heard his eloquent pleadings in behalf of religion and all the great moral interests of society.
 Twenty years ago I knew the deceased in Alabama.
 He was then the same devoted, enterprising, assiduous man and minister that he has been here; and since the scene of his usefulness has been transferred to this State, we all know with what untiring efforts he has exerted himself, not only in the cause of his Heavenly Master, but especially in the cause of education.
 He has left proud monuments in proof of these truths, and in honour to his memory.
 There stands not two hundred miles from this place, on the brow of a lofty summit, a beautiful edifice, surrounded by shady groves and academic walks.
 In it is opened a fountain of science, at which near one hundred youths daily drink.
 This edifice is Austin College, reared principally by the noble exertions of the lamented deceased, whose loss we are this day called to mourn.
-But, while these monuments stand, and I hope they may long continue so to do in honour of Dr. Baker, he is gone."
+But, while these monuments stand, and I hope they may long continue so to do in honour of Dr. Baker, he is gone!
+Let gentlemen vaunt their cobweb systems of infi-delity.
+Let them hug to their bosoms their Vol-taires, their Bolingbrokes, and their Humes, and pillow them under their heads, but give me that pure system of Christianity which will enable me, when my last moments come, calmly and quietly to consign my spirit to Him who gave it, as did our friend."